boxysean/RainbowMachine/README.md

 LPD8806 light painting engine that streams data from a computer to an Arduino at a high rate to display high resolution images.
 Streaming overcomes the space limitations of the Arduino.

 We mounted our LED strip on a bar that rotates 180 degrees orthogonal to the ground, making it devilishly simple to make a rainbow.
-We have people sit in front of it and take their photo.
+We have people sit in front of it and take their photos.
 [More...](http://www.therainbowmachine.com/)

 ## Installation Instructions